Asia

 Good Medical Facilities

-No reciprocal healthcare agreement exists between New Zealand and this destination.
+No reciprocal healthcare agreement exists for this destination.
 Comprehensive travel insurance is essential.

 Popular for cultural tours, beach holidays, food tourism, and increasingly for medical tourism (particularly Singapore and Bangkok).